 So, what's their secret?
-How did they accomplish their goals, what obstacles did they have to overcome along the way and how did they manage to stand out from the crowd.
-We’re getting the deets on all your favourite influencers and revealing what life was for them before and after becoming internet stars.
+How did they accomplish their goals?
+What obstacles did they have to overcome along the way and how did they manage to stand out from the crowd?
+Well, one blogger is spilling the deets and revealing what life's like for an influencer.

 MG: Did you have any other job prior to being a blogger?
 If Yes, what was it?